Bilevel Data Curation for LLM Fine-tuning: Offline Selection and Online Self-Refining Generation: Experiments

-\textbf{Learning from simple to hard questions. } To further compare the learning behavior of offline strategy and online self-refining, we analyze the top $10\%$ and bottom $10\%$ questions at each epoch given by them.
+\textbf{Online selection learns from simple to hard questions. } To further compare the learning behavior of offline strategy and online self-refining, we analyze the top $10\%$ and bottom $10\%$ questions at each epoch given by them.
 According to Table \ref{tab:ranking_question} in Appendix \ref{sec:generated_response}, the online self-refining tends to focus on easy questions at the first epoch and gradually progress from simple to hard questions.
-The knowledge gained from simpler questions builds a solid backbone model for subsequent adaptation to the hard questions \citep{ma2025learning,zhang2025policy,lin2025goedel}, which is also evidenced by the selected questions via online self-refining in Table \ref{tab:ranking_question}.
-To get more sense of the statistics of the top-ranked data, we also report response length as a partial measure for question difficulty in Figure \ref{fig:top-10} (longer responses indicating longer reasoning and thus, harder questions; see evidence in Table \ref{tab:ranking_question_response}).
-Notably, the online self-refining algorithm learns from shorter-response questions first, while the offline selection continues to tackle longer-response questions throughout all epochs.
+The knowledge gained from simpler questions builds a solid backbone model for subsequent adaptation to the hard questions \citep{ma2025learning,zhang2025policy,lin2025goedel}.
+We also report response length as a partial measure for question difficulty in Figure \ref{fig:top-10}, where longer responses indicate longer reasoning and thus, harder questions; see evidence in Table \ref{tab:ranking_question_response}.
+Notably, the online self-refining algorithm learns from shorter-response questions first, while the offline \texttt{BDS} continues to tackle longer-response questions throughout training.

 \textbf{Comparable runtime. } We report the runtime of different algorithms in Table \ref{tab:time_complexity}.
-With the number of online samples per question $G=1$, the computational overhead of online sampling is not significant, especially for the larger \textsc{Llama-3-8b-Instruct} model.
-However, generating $G=5$ samples per question introduces additional $1\times$ computational overhead while only leading to slight improvement on the model performance (see Figure \ref{fig:result_alpaca} (b)).
+With the number of online samples per question $G=1$, the computational overhead of online sampling is not significant, especially for the larger model.
+However, generating $G=5$ samples per question introduces additional $1\times$ computational overhead while only leading to slight improvement on the model performance (see Table \ref{tab:pref_tuning}).
 Therefore, $G=1$ is an ideal choice.